Mark-Kitur/weather-/README.md

 # weather
-predicting precipitation based on humidity and temperature collected by DHT 11 using  ESP8266
+Predicting precipitation based on humidity and temperature collected by DHT 11 using  ESP8266